europeana/REPOX/README.md

 * __Repox Parent (repox-system)__
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This project is basically the parent project consisting of the modules repox-gui, repox-manager, repox-commons, repox-server(repox-server-client, repox-server-oai), repox-resources
 * __Repox Gui (repox-gui)__
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The GUI implementation using GWT.
 This is the main war build that should be deployed in a servlet container.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The URL configuration of swagger-core dynamic JSON generation is located in the `web.xml`.
 * __Repox Manager (repox-manager)__
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; As the name of the module describes it is the core manager of the repox features.
 * __Repox Commons (repox-commons)__